michaelouma/Chocolate-Analysis-Dashboard/README.md

 Drill down into visuals to view underlying data points.

-Use slicers (if included) to analyze specific countries, products, or sales reps.
+Use slicers to analyze specific countries, products, or sales reps.